Importing ready-made server blocklists on your own Mastodon server

 How to prevent your account being suggested to others in Mastodon

-On Mastodon, there’s a feature that automatically suggests accounts to follow when people first join a server, and when they click on the For You tab in Explore or Search.
-It is based on how many people on that server follow the account and boost its posts, and server admins can optionally add suggestions manually too.
+On Mastodon, there’s a feature that automatically suggests accounts to follow when people first join a server, and when they click on the For You or People tab in Explore or Search.
+These suggestions are based on how many people on that server follow the account and boost its posts, and server admins can optionally add suggestions manually too.

-If you don’t want your account suggested to others:
+What if I don’t want my account suggested to others?

 ↩ Back to the front page

-Filtering your Mastodon timeline to automatically hide posts containing certain words, phrases or hashtags
+Filtering your Mastodon timeline to automatically hide posts containing certain words, phrases, hashtags, links or emoji

-On Mastodon, you can set your timeline to automatically hide or block posts featuring certain words, phrases, or hashtags.
+On Mastodon, you can set your timeline to automatically hide or block posts featuring certain words, phrases, hashtags or emoji.
 You can choose to block them completely, or hide them behind a warning that you can open manually.

 To add a filter:

-2. Go to ⚙️ Preferences > Filters (On the mobile website you have to click ⚙️ and then ☰ and then Filters, on the computer desktop website the Filters link will be on the left side of the Preferences page.)
+2. Go to ⚙️ Preferences > Filters (On the mobile website click ⚙️ and then ☰ and then Filters, on the desktop website click ⚙️ Preferences and then the Filters link on the left side of the Preferences page)

 3. Click the Add new filter button